kuraudo2039/Unity-Chan-3D-shooting-game/README.md

 When you want to play this game,you need some file and directory,"sample_0.07_Data" and "sample_0.07.exe".

-If you want to use these CSharp scripts as a reference,you can download them.
+If you want to use these C# scripts as a reference,you can download them.